bitkeeper/zif.sedna/src/zif/sedna/README.txt

 message-passing for queries and updates.
 Queries are according to the W3C XQuery standard.
 Updates are an extension of XQuery.

-Installing Sedna and XQuery syntax is beyond the scope of this document.
+Installing Sedna and learning XQuery syntax is beyond the scope of this document.
 Sedna has Apache 2.0 license and may be obtained from

 http://modis.ispras.ru/sedna/